 In the first experiences it is important to focus on the distance from 0 to 1.
 This is called the unit (or one-unit) length that gives meaning to all numbers along the line.
 For example, knowing the length of one-unit means that doubling or tripling that distance gives a way to interpret 2 or 3 units.
 Marking a distance from 0 to a point less than 1 gives a distance that can be written as a fraction or decimal less than 1.
 The distance from 0 to 1 can be any length, but once it is determined, the value of all other numbers is decided.

-The number line enabled negative numbers to be represented in a way that made sense.
+Number lines are important because they present numbers in real life.
+Primarily, because they enable negative numbers to be represented in a way that made sense.
 A secondary and equally important outcome was a way to show all real numbers, including the mysterious irrational numbers such as π, – π, √2, -√2, etc. This result meant that the number line became a versatile and powerful visual tool to help students understand numbers.

 Click on the ORIGO ONE video for more about how number lines can be used to represent all real numbers.